krl42c/academy/README.md

 </dependency>
 ```

-Maven will generate the *.war* file via mvn compile or mvn install.
+Maven will generate the *.war* file via mvn package or mvn install.

 ---